The

 'deep sleeper cells'.
 If any of those four countries were planning war

-with us we would know months before hand and the appropriate cells would
+with us we would have known months before hand.
+Then the appropriate cells would

-have been awakened and then ordered to start a war with some other country instead of with the US.
+have been awakened and ordered to start a war with another country instead of the US.

 We had agents